Explainer

 “You need Adobe Acrobat to open a PDF.”

-Every major operating system can open PDFs natively — Windows, macOS, iOS, and Android all include built-in PDF viewers.
-Adobe Acrobat is one option but is not required.
+Every major operating system can open PDFs natively — Windows, macOS, iOS and Android all include built-in PDF viewers.
+Adobe Acrobat is one option, but it has never been required just to open a PDF.

 “PDFs are always larger than Word files.”

 A text-heavy Word document converted to PDF is often the same size or smaller.
-PDFs only tend to be larger when they contain many high-resolution embedded images — and even then, they can be compressed significantly.
+PDFs only tend to be larger when they contain many high-resolution embedded images — and even then, they can be compressed significantly without visible quality loss.

 “You cannot edit a PDF at all.”

-PDFs can be edited with the right tools, but it is intentionally more difficult than editing a Word document.
-For minor text corrections, tools like Adobe Acrobat or online PDF editors work fine.
+PDFs can be edited with the right tools, but it is intentionally more involved than editing a Word document.
+For minor text corrections, Adobe Acrobat or online PDF editors work fine.
 For major rewrites, converting back to Word and re-exporting is more practical.

 File Size: Does Format Matter?

 For documents that contain mostly text, the file size difference between DOCX and PDF is negligible — usually within 10–20% of each other.
-For image-heavy documents, a PDF exported at print resolution can be significantly larger than the original Word file, because PDF embeds images at the resolution they were inserted, whereas Word stores them more efficiently.
+For image-heavy documents, a PDF exported at print resolution can be significantly larger than the source Word file, because PDF embeds images at the resolution they were inserted.

 Converting Between the Two Formats